2000 Wilkinsburg shooting: Perpetrator

-Friends of Taylor reported that they were "stunned" to hear that Taylor had committed the shootings.
+Friends of Taylor reported that they were stunned to hear that Taylor had committed the shootings.
 David Ellis, an acquaintance of Taylor, said that Taylor "never caused any trouble I knew of".
-They also reported to be "shocked" about the accusations of Taylor being racist.
+They also reported to be shocked about the accusations of Taylor being racist.
 Neighbors of Taylor described him as "quiet" and someone who "didn't start any trouble".
 Taylor rarely met with his family members and spent a large amount of time in isolation.
 Taylor did have a history of mental illness and one professional, Dr. Horacio Fabrega, who would testify for Taylor's defense, described Taylor as "delusional".
 Fabrega also said that Taylor had once burned an image of Jesus Christ under the belief that God "turned bad".
 Taylor had stolen the revolver he used in the shootings from his mother, who had purchased it in 1982.

 Reactions

 In the wake of the shooting, President Bill Clinton responded by expressing sorrow for the victims' families, stating, "We owe the families of the victims, the communities, our prayers and the best wishes".
-President Clinton also used the case as an example as to why stricter gun laws should be implemented; "We don't know all the facts yet, but it was a bad decision....
+President Clinton also used the case as an example as to why stricter gun laws should be implemented; "We don't know all the facts yet, but it was a bad situation....
 These incidents, particularly the one yesterday in Michigan, call on us to recognize the fact that we simply haven't done everything we can do to keep guns away from criminals and children".
 Pennsylvania governor Tom Ridge said he "expressed sorrow at the horror in Wilkinsburg.
 Our thoughts and prayers are with the victims, their families and the entire Wilkinsburg community".
-Wilkinsburg mayor Wilbert Young held multiple vigils the night after the shooting to honor of the victims.
+Wilkinsburg mayor Wilbert Young held multiple vigils the night after the shooting to honor the victims.